MBA vs. JD Programs – Similarities and Differences

 An MBA is a generalist degree in business administration.
 Core classes cover broad areas such as financial accounting, strategic operations, marketing, and organizational leadership.
 While students can choose from a wide range of specializations, these and other electives offered at MBA programs make up a comparably small slice of the overall curriculum.
-Even MBAs that specialize in areas such as business law will only visit the topic in a cursory manner compared to a more intensely focused degree, such as the JD.
+Even MBAs specializing in business law areas will only visit the topic cursory compared to a more intensely focused degree, such as the JD.

 Featured MBA Programs